camunda/camunda-docs/docs/components/modeler/web-modeler/process-application-pipeline.md

 ## Promote

-After the review is complete, you can promote the versioned process application to the next stage(s).
-For example, promote to your testing cluster/stage, then to staging, and finally to your production environment.
+After the review is complete, you can promote the versioned process application to the next stage(s) of the deployment pipeline.
+For example, promote to your testing cluster/stage, then to staging, and finally to production.

 :::info
-If you want to use your own development pipeline after the review is complete, you can use [Git Sync](git-sync.md) at this point to deploy and promote this version of the process application through your own pipeline stages and environment.
+If you want to use your own deployment pipeline after the review is complete, you can use [Git Sync](git-sync.md) at this point to deploy and promote the process application through your own pipeline.
 :::

 ## Process governance

-The Web Modeler development pipeline offers the following process governance:
+The Web Modeler development lifecycle provides the following process governance:

 | Governance         | Description                                                                                                                                                                                                                                                                                                                                     |
 | :----------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |